JakeSteam/blog-personal/_drafts/2025-08-10-android-game-reviews-aug25.md

 - As mentioned, always upgrade your critical path.
 If an item isn't fully stocked, it needs upgrading.
 - Follow the tasks.
 Whilst you can upgrade anything in any order, generally you might as well follow the suggested upgrade to earn the extra gems.
 - Participate in the events.
 They're easy gems, and offer avatars!
+- Offline rewards for events often aren't calculated accurately until you re-enter an area.
+When reopening the app, briefly going into the main game and back will correctly reward the entire amount.